Who We Are

 Jim D. Jones - Member

 Meeting Time and Place

-Board meetings are held the third Thursday of each month, with the exception of December, at 6:30pm at our office.
+Board meetings are held the third Thursday of each month, with the exception of November and December, at 9:00am at our office.

 Meetings are open to the public.